Uni-of-Exeter/research.LCAT.public/README.md

-# Climate tool for ECEHH/Cornwall Council
+# LCAT - Local Climate Adaptation Tool

 A tool for connecting together scientific information across climate, health and policy in the UK.
 You can try the [prototype version